 - The diversity driver has a dedicated project week annually where the whole school celebrates this theme together and adopts different learning styles such as vertical grouping

 - A library with a good selection of diverse books, covering culture, gender, families, faiths and other aspects of identify. (ongoing)

-- Arts Week- with a focus on diverse artists and themes e.g. African Drumming in Year 1
+- Arts Week- with a focus on diverse artists and themes e.g. Djembe and Samba drumming

 - Equality- sporting opportunities for both girls and boys in all competitions and lessons e.g. boys encouraged to take part in dance or netball which historically are female leading sports.

-- Support BLM within school - making it part of our regular curriculum, not just during Black History Month
+- Develop our understanding Black History within school - making it part of our regular curriculum, not just during Black History Month

 From EYFS children are naturally tolerant.
 They become accustomed to The British Values to support them to be welcoming of others around them.

 Our values help children to learn about respect, responsibility, fairness, independence etc…from the start of their schooling at Fairfield Park.
-These values becomes a natural part of attitudes, behaviour and life.
+These values become a natural part of attitudes, behaviour and life.

 Early intervention will support and avoid stereotypical views.